TRUMP ACCOUNTS FOR KIDS AND THE $1000 INVESTMENT FOR NEWBORNS : WHAT PARENTS NEED TO KNOW

 Contributions to the account are not tax-deductible.

-Earnings in the account are taxed as ordinary income or long term capital gains depending how the funds are used. not at the lower capital gains rate.
+Earnings in the account are taxed as ordinary income or long term capital gains depending how the funds are used.

 So, while it doesn’t have the same tax perks as some other kids’ investment accounts (like 529 plans), the open contribution and employer match options are a big deal.